*Required fields are marked with an asterisk.

 Emails are NOT to be used for urgent messages.
 For a life threatening emergency call 911.
 If you are not sure of the appropriate course of action err on the side of caution.
 Otherwise, please call our office at 703 709-1119 and ask to speak with a nurse urgently.

 CANCELLATION POLICY: We require 72 hour notification to cancel all office visits during regular business hours [i.e. excluding weekends].
 Fees will be incurred comensurate to the office visit that had been scheduled.
+This includes physical therapy appointments as well.
 We also reserve the right to reschedule any patient who is more than 15 minutes late, at which time a "No Show" fee will be applied that is the same as the cancellation fee.

 In addition, we reserve the right to request reimbursement for extended email exchanges and phone calls.